onap/oom/docs/oom_user_guide.rst

   was created for each of the ONAP components.

 .. note::
-  The Helm `-name` option refers to a release name and not a Kubernetes namespace.
+  The Helm `--name` option refers to a release name and not a Kubernetes namespace.

 To install a specific version of a single ONAP component (`so` in this example)